Kreyren/KGOFOWEBFG/README.md

 ---

-*They kept me in the lies, but i know they all.. emerge..* </br>
+*They kept me in the lies, but you know they all.. emerge..* </br>
 *They kept me in the lies and so it all.. began..!* </br>

 *Send your contribs in..
 Sing as their merges go marching in.. again..* </br>
-*They need me buried deep..
+*They need me banned deep..
 The secrets that i keep are all at all at ready...
 Are you readyy?!* </br>
 https://drive.google.com/drive/folders/1s2eRQIEckhSBZSgFAkqt3oCtK5Ut_AS5 </br>
 *I'm finished making sence!!..
 Done pleading ignorance!..
 That whole.. offence...* </br>